-We always wonder about what could be the difference between taking a loan from a public sector bank and a private bank.
+The difference between taking a loan from a public sector bank and a private bank is huge.
 The young generation always prefers private banks whereas our parents would always guide us to get it from a public sector bank.

-We are listing down certain important points and the terms and conditions which can make a huge difference to your decision here.
+We are listing down certain important points and the terms and conditions which can make a big difference to your decision here.

 There are various types of loan and for varying duration.
 I would take an example of a home loan to compare the two types of banks since most of the terms and conditions remain same for all types of loan.